mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ## What goes into a function and what doesn't

 Do not overcrowd your functions with logic for four or five different things.
-A function should do a single thing and it should do it well.
+A function should do a single thing, and it should do it well.
 And the name of the function should clearly tell you what your function does.

 If you are unsure about whether some piece of code should be a single function or multiple functions, I think it's best to err on the side of too many functions.